SecretFoundation/SNIPs/SNIP-721.md

 ### SetViewingKey

-Set a viewing key with a predefined value for Cosmos message sender[1], _without_ creating it.
+Set a viewing key with a predefined value for Cosmos message sender, _without_ creating it.
 This is useful to manage multiple Secret-721 tokens using the same viewing key.

 If a viewing key is already set, the contract MUST replace the current key.
 If a viewing key is not set, the contract MUST set the provided key as the viewing key.